 Lenders and investors want a clear idea of your business’ financial state before giving you money.
 They can’t do that without looking into things like revenue, cash flow, assets and liabilities, which they’ll search for on your balance sheet, income statement and statement of cash flows.

 If you wait until the end of the year to reconcile or get your financial transactions in order, you won’t know if you or your bank made a mistake until you’re buried in paperwork at tax time.
 Regularly organizing and updating your books can help you catch that erroneous overdraft fee today, rather than six months from now, when it’s too late to bring up.

 We’re making it sound easier than it is.
 When you’re stuck in the minutiae of reconciling your transactions, this won’t feel like “seven easy steps”.

 But for the sake of explaining the basics of bookkeeping, here are the first seven steps you’ll need to walk through to get your bookkeeping machine humming.

 Why?
-Liability—if you’re running a corporation or limited liability corporation and there isn’t sufficient distance between your personal and business finances, there’s a chance that you could be held personally liable for any debts incurred by your business.
+Liability is one big reason.
+If you’re running a corporation or an LLC and there isn’t sufficient distance between your personal and business finances, there’s a chance that you could be held personally liable for any debts incurred by your business.

 Further reading: A Relatively Painless Guide to Double-Entry Accounting

-If you’re using cash accounting, you only record transactions when money has exchanged hands.
-So if you billed a customer today, those dollars wouldn’t enter your ledger until the customer paid you.
+Under cash accounting, you record transactions only once money has exchanged hands.
+If you bill a customer today, those dollars don’t enter your ledger until the money hits your bank account.

 Every transaction you make needs to be categorized when it’s entered in your books.
 This helps your bookkeeper catch more deductions, and will make your life easier if you get audited.